-Students must submit the Comprehensive Area Study Program Form (available through the department website) to the Program Assistant for the Graduate Literature Program at least six months before they will be taking the first section of the written exam.
+Students must submit the Comprehensive Area Study Program Form (available through the department website) to the Program Coordinator for the Graduate English Program at least six months before they will be taking the first section of the written exam.
 An approved reading list must be attached to this form.
-This form finalizes both committee make-up and reading lists.
+This form finalizes both the committee and the reading lists.
 Once the form is on file, these can be changed only by petition to the Graduate Director in Literature.

-In addition, the Graduate College requires the Plan of Study to be submitted no later than the third semester of the PhD program; the Doctoral Committee Appointment form must be filled out and approved by the student's committee and submitted via GradPath to the Graduate College no later than one month before a scheduled written exam.
+In addition, the Graduate College requires that the Plan of Study be submitted no later than the third semester of the PhD program; the Doctoral Committee Appointment form must be filled out and approved by the student's committee and submitted via GradPath to the Graduate College no later than one month before a scheduled written exam.